Setting intentions not resolutions…

 Ground myself in the here and now.
 Do my best every day, which will change day to day, but be in the moment and be the best I can in that moment.

 Open myself up to increasing vulnerability and authenticity in my life.
-In my professional and personal life and especially with MFW.
+In my professional and personal life.

 Write, share and speak more openly about where I’ve been, where I am and where I hope to go.
 This seems in contrast to the Be Present intention, but acknowledging the journey that I have been on and how I managed to get here is exposing vulnerability, weakness and overwhelming humanness, and that is brave.

 Incorporate more honesty into my life, my responses and my actions.
 I don’t want to be an asshole, but I do want to be genuine and authentic.
 This means being honest with myself and those in my life.
 It means being real and being me.
 Putting aside fear, fear of missing out, of what others may think and of speaking my truth.
 Choosing to be me, to embrace joy and happiness on my terms.